 About the artist

 Annelisa Hermosilla (b.
-1996) is a Panamanian artist based in Northern Virginia, USA.
+1996) is a Panamanian artist based in Washington, DC.
 She graduated from Transylvania University (Lexington, KY) in 2018 with a major in Studio Art and a minor in Art History.

 Hermosilla's work is highly influenced by her experiences as a Hispanic woman with a catholic upbringing and what that means in he context of her identity.
-She likes to explore themes of belonging, purpose, religion, femininity, aging, death, and emotional intelligence through a critical lens.
+She likes to explore themes of belonging, purpose, religion, femininity, beauty, aging, and death through a critical lens.
 Her works often focus on the human figure and nature, as the artist studies the relationship between her physical and spiritual self in the framework of her heritage.

 Hermosilla continues her practice as a freelance illustrator and artist with further collaborations with book publishers, private commissions, and her personal works.